EVEInsight/Insight/README.md

 game EVE Online.
 Insight can track your personal, corporate, or alliance activity and display information in visually appealing Discord embedded objects.
 Insight also features a live radar feed capable of displaying hostile capital, supercapital, or black ops activity within a lightyear radius of selected systems.
-The bot is available hosted to invite directly to your server, or you can clone the project, set up, host, and manage the project yourself.
+The bot is available hosted to invite directly to your server, or you can clone, set up, and host the project yourself.

 # Links